Best Team Building Experiences in New Orleans

 4. Mardi Gras Mask-Making Workshop

-Best for: Creative teams, wellness-focused offsites
+Best for: Creative teams, wellness-focused offsites, groups needing a break from intensity

 Ideal group size: 10–50